-Referring to Mock, Engineer Calvin says, “If he wants it to be quicker, if he wants to run the smaller tire, there’s no reason for him to go with a bigger lift.
+Referring to Mock's statement, Engineer Calvin says, “If he wants it to be quicker, if he wants to run the smaller tire, there’s no reason for him to go with a bigger lift.
 If you start running a large 37 tire, it’s going to rob you of horsepower.”
 Calvin explains that one of the advantages of keeping it low when pre-running is keeping your center of gravity down.
 By running a shorter and smaller tire, acceleration will be much quicker.
-“On the other hand,” Calvin continues, “as you look at it on the trail, a 37 inch tire offers a more capable rig.
+“On the other hand,” Calvin continues, “when you're looking at riding a rougher trail, a 37 inch tire offers a more capable rig.
 But someone like Jeff Mock, he’s not interested in running that type of trail.”
-Jeff Mock will not only be happiest with a smaller lift and tire, he’ll also have an actual advantage according to his preference of Jeep use and lifestyle.
+Jeff Mock will not only be happiest with a smaller lift and tire, and he’ll also have an actual advantage for his personal preference of Jeep use and lifestyle.

 Calvin comments on the JK 4” Suspension System with 8 Flexarms, “When you run a 4 inch kit, you’ve got two choices.
 You can do our Short Arm Kit, or our Long Arm Kit.
 The advantage of our Short Arm Kit, is it’s probably the most cost effective way to get that 37 tire under there, because you’re just mounting to the factory mounts on the frame.”

-Thompson, whose JK runs a 37” tire and 4” kit, says, “All the advantages of the taller kit over the lower kit are about the ground clearance.
+Thompson, whose JK runs a 37 inch tire and 4 inch kit, says, “All the advantages of the taller kit over the lower kit are about the ground clearance.
 This is my tallest Jeep I’ve ever owned.
 I’ve had it since 2012.
 I like the looks.
 I like the clearance.”

 Further commenting on the 4” Long Arm Kit, Calvin says, “It’s a big jump up in performance from the Short Arm Kit, especially when we’re talking 4 inches of lift.
 You really need to do some correction to the suspension dynamics.”